SC0d3r/zarinpal-nodejs/README.md

     description: "a simple test",
   })

-  // if creating payement transaction was no successfull the redirect url
+  // if creating payement transaction was not successfull the redirect url
   // will be an empty string
   const redirectURL = zarinpal.getRedirectURL(paymentResponse)
 }